Skip to main content

 1. In Ona, go to Organization Settings > Integrations.

-2. Find GitHub App and click Install.
+2. Find GitHub and turn on the switch.

 3. GitHub opens.
 Choose the organization (or your personal account) to install the App on.